JohnnyGadget/E4_Open_Interface/README.md

 ## 🌟 Highlights

 - Editing Preset parameters on the Emu E4 Sampler made easy!
-- Get the pre-release EXE here > [E4 Open Interface pre-release v.111](https://github.com/JohnnyGadget/E4_Open_Interface/releases/tag/pre-release)
+- Get the pre-release EXE here > [E4 Open Interface pre-release b](https://github.com/JohnnyGadget/E4_Open_Interface/releases/tag/pre_release_b)
+- pre_release b fixes the Preset Name error, and the error in the master effects section.
+You can now successfully update the name of the preset on the E4 by typing the name into the Ui and pressing Enter.

 ## ℹ️ Overview